Ahmeed-Sayed/INKuisitor-Machine-Learning-Model/README.md

 3) Model Architecture [Code](https://nbviewer.jupyter.org/github/ahmedatef1610/INKuisitor-Machine-Learning-Model/blob/master/project5.ipynb) - [model weights](https://drive.google.com/drive/folders/1sizPVIMaoXNlihRY6UaAUTQlk5-83W-E?usp=sharing) - [model weights (h5)](https://drive.google.com/file/d/1-A5LycnhA2G84D0HZXN5jg47mvX3f4uD/view?usp=sharing)

-Siamese network is considered as an implementation of One-Shot learning technique, it consists of parallel convolution networks, could be two or more.The model evaluates the two input images by finding the similarity score between the two images between 0 and 1 clarifying whether the test image is genuine or forged based on the similarity score.
+The siamese network is considered an implementation of the One-Shot learning technique, it consists of parallel convolution networks, which could be two or more.
+The model evaluates the two input images by finding the similarity score between the two images between 0 and 1 clarifying whether the test image is genuine or forged based on the similarity score.

   ![image](https://user-images.githubusercontent.com/47431372/127754404-d06d6270-f701-49bd-85de-2ddb22e9cedb.png)

-  The CNN type used in this project is a Dense 201 type netowrk.
+  The CNN type used in this project is a Dense 201-type network.

   ![image](https://user-images.githubusercontent.com/47431372/127754468-d9336df1-e60b-4258-a327-ed8eb7fdc509.png)